carpentries/instructor-training/episodes/01-welcome.md

 > ## Getting to know each other
 >
 > If the Trainer has chosen an [icebreaker question]({{ site.training_site }}/icebreakers/index.html),
-> participate by writing your answers in the course's shared notes.
+> participate by writing your answers in the Etherpad.
 {: .challenge}

 ## Code of Conduct

-To make clear what is expected, everyone participating in The Carpentries activities is required to conform to our [Code of Conduct]({{ site.coc }}).
-This Code of Conduct applies to all spaces managed by The Carpentries including, but not limited to workshops, email lists, online forums and on GitHub.
-Please review
+To make clear what is expected, everyone participating in The Carpentries activities is required to abide by our [Code of Conduct]({{ site.coc }}).
+Any form of behaviour to exclude, intimidate, or cause discomfort is a violation of the Code of Conduct.
+In order to foster a positive and professional learning environment we encourage you to:
-[the Code of Conduct]({{ site.coc }}) to familiarise yourself with it.
+* Use welcoming and inclusive language
+* Be respectful of different viewpoints and experiences
+* Gracefully accept constructive criticism
+* Focus on what is best for the community
+* Show courtesy and respect towards other community members

+If you believe someone is violating the Code of Conduct, we ask that you report it to The Carpentries Code of Conduct Committee by completing [this form][https://goo.gl/forms/KoUfO53Za3apOuOK2].

 ## Introductions

-> Introductions set the stage for learning.
->
-> --- Tracy Teal, Former Executive Director, The Carpentries {: .testimonial}

 Hello everyone, and welcome to The Carpentries instructor training.
 We are very pleased to have you with us.